Al Muntazir School

+The network includes campuses such as Al Muntazir Secondary, Al Muntazir Boys and Girls Primary Schools, Al Muntazir Nursery, and Al Muntazir Special Education Needs School, located across different areas of the city.

+Campuses

 Al Muntazir Secondary

 Established in 1986, the school is home to approximately 1000+ students and 80+ teaching faculty, and offers the Cambridge Assessment International Education (CAIE) Curriculum from Lower Secondary to A Level.